brandonbrown/DWA/ClassContent/Module-4-Beta-Release/Milestone-3.md

 2. [x] Initial Project Spec: Approved
 3. [x] MVP: Approved
 4. [x] Revised Project Spec: Approved
+5. [x] Staging & Live Server Environments Established
+6. [x] Alpha Release of Codebase: Approved

 ## Milestone Deliverables

-1. [ ] Staging & Live Server Environments Established
+1. [ ] Deployment Pipeline Configured
-2. [ ] Alpha Release of Codebase
+2. [ ] Beta Release of Codebase
 3. [ ] Velocity Check

-# Staging & Live Server Environments Established

-With your documentation established, including the defined tech stack you will be using, for this milestone you will need to create the server environments for your Capstone Project to live within.
-This requires two environments: Staging and Live.
-The core idea here is that if you are working on a project for a client, you wouldn't want to disrupt the user experience on the live as you are testing new features on staging.
-So the live server will typically be one release behind what is currently being worked on.
-The Alpha Release is a touch different as there is not typically an earlier release to make.

-That being the case, with the Alpha Release, you need to get your MVP working on the live server.
-This will require you to determine and test through getting all of the required server components installed, configured properly, and documented.
-Documented because you will need to recreate this EXACT environment in a second place, the Staging Server but with your next release of code rather than the MVP.
+# Deployment Pipeline Configured

+Review the research, your Project Spec, and formulate a deployment plan.
+This can use tools that help automate the tasks for you, like Heroku, or can be a completely custom solution that you build yourself on a Virtual Private Server, like one from Digital Ocean!

+This deployment plan should be documented and detail what services will be triggered based upon which events.

+Your Live and Staging Servers should be configured to receive the deployments from your codebase, restarting and/or relaunching any services as needed to facilitate an automatic deployment based upon your chosen tech stack.

-> For the Alpha Release: The Staging Server should contain all of the new features you are developing and polishing in tandem of building out these server environments while the Live Server should contain your MVP.
+> For the Beta Release: The Staging Server should contain all of the new features you are developing and polishing in tandem of building out these server environments while the Live Server should contain your Alpha Release, or subsequent test release.
+Ensure you are following the release process for the DWA Branch Model.

 ## Requirements